Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback support that aligns close to a 23.6% Fibonacci retracement, indicating a potential level where buying interests could pick up to resume the uptrend.
+Supporting reasons: Identified as a swing-low support that aligns close to a 23.6% Fibonacci retracement, indicating a potential area where buying interests could pick up to stage a rebound.
 The presence of the green Ichimoku Cloud adds further significance to the strength of the bullish momentum.

 US500 (S&P 500):